• Mail

 Employer Sponsored Visas Overview

-Under the Australian employer sponsored visa programs, there are mainly three categories of visas for people to choose from:
+Under the Australian employer sponsored visa programs, there are mainly three categories of visas for people to choose from, as shown in the below table:

 Common Features of Employer Sponsored Visas